 What’s important is consistently trying the market out.

-In the beginning of this article, we stressed on getting your teams to claim ownership of their projects, but what’s the best way of doing that?
+At the beginning of this article, we stressed getting your teams to claim ownership of their projects, but what’s the best way of doing that?

 Consider asking this question: “what’s in it for them?”